Day 22

 Source:

-Ethiopia is now in 38th position in the World Watch report 2022 by Open Doors for Christian persecution The current president of Ethiopia is Sahle-Work Zewde and the Prime Minister is Abiy Ahmed.
-Prime Minister Abiy Ahmed’s Prosperity Party won the most seats in Ethiopia’s parliamentary election, a victory that assures him another term in office.
-It was the country’s first free and fair election after decades of repressive rule.
+Ethiopia is now in 39th position in the World Watch Report 2023 by Open Doors for Christian persecution.
+The current president of Ethiopia is Sahle-Work Zewde, and the Prime Minister is Abiy Ahmed.
+It was the country’s first free and fair election.
 However, an opposition boycott, the war in the northern region of Tigray, ethnic violence, and logistical challenges in some areas overshadowed the election.
-He lifted a ban on opposition parties, released tens of thousands of political prisoners, and took steps to open up one of Africa’s last untapped markets.
 The ongoing armed conflict in Tigray in Northern Ethiopia has left many dead and injured and about two million people displaced.